transcendental-team/transcend-calculations/README.md

 #Sin(x) Implementations

 ##Two Variations for calculating the sine of theta given in Radians.
+####Testing of all implementations available in Transcendental.java
+####Final chosen algorithm available in the calculatorfunction package.

 ###Method 1: Taylor Series using McLaurin Expansion of Sin(x)
 	That is; Taylor Series Centered at Zero